| TRIP(1) | General Commands Manual | TRIP(1) |

 One can trip multiple functions by enumerating these, separated by commas.

-In the default mode, trip
+In the default mode, trip will not exit if

 successful, and instead execute the requested command.
 It will exit with a